 - If you haven’t yet added funds to your virtual wallet, you can still make a pledge to help one of the local farmers.
 If you decide to make a pledge, you’ll have 3 working days to add the funds to your virtual wallet.

 - The company doesn’t limit the number of pledges a person can make.
 However, the pledges are only turned into an investment once the money is deposited to your virtual wallet.
 The investment is made once Cropital has verified the deposit to your virtual wallet.
 The deposit that you add to your virtual wallet should cover the amount of money you’ve pledged.
-If you add extra funds to your virtual wallet, the funds will remain in your wallet as a credit until you invest the funds or ask for a withdrawal of the money in your wallet.
+If you add extra funds to your virtual wallet, the funds will remain in your wallet like a credit until you invest the funds or ask for a withdrawal of the money in your wallet.

 - Once your investment is made, Cropital will send you a notification and invoice.
 This shows proof that your investment has been made with the company.

 - Once the farm you’ve invested in has successfully completed the funding, the company sends you a memorandum of agreement.

 - Once you’ve successfully funded your farm or farms, you’ll receive regular updates and progress on your farms.
 The harvest normally takes 3 to 6 months before the crops are sold at market and you’ll see an ROI on your initial investment.

 - The profits are split between all the investors after the initial loan has been repaid.

 - Each farmer in the program has to be verified and selected through the assistance of the local government unit.

 - Farmers are required to submit an application and a barangay clearance before they can undergo an interview with Cropital.
 Only the farmers who pass this process are allowed to join Cropital.